 People must realize that by trying to move their vehicle ahead, there are actually intensifying the jam by leaving no space for flow to happen.
 Many times if vehicles wait for their turn to move out they would realize that they can move out much faster rather than trying to move ahead and blocking others’ movement.
 Sadly a change in just one person’s attitude alone will never bring about this change and it requires the wholehearted cooperation of everyone towards this goal.

-In TOC parlance this is what we call as subordination.
-For projects to move faster in a multi project environment, it is very essential to have a priority list of projects, which dictates who gets to work with the shared resources first and so on.
+In TOC parlance this is what we call subordination.
+For projects to move faster in a multi-project environment, it is very essential to have a priority list of projects, which dictates who gets to work with the shared resources first and so on.
 But what is most essential is the subordination to this priority list at all times.

 3. A system to remove blockades as and when it arises: